 In order to assemble a MotE Leapquake Barbarian, you should do the following.

-- Gather the full 6-piece Shadow set using the advice above, or by spending Blood Shards at Kadala.
+- Gather the full 6-piece Might of the Earth set using the advice above, or by spending Blood Shards at Kadala.
 In order of gamble chance, you should spend for: Pants, Shoulders, Boots, Gloves, Helm, and Chest.
 A trick you can also use is to gamble for duplicate pieces with an easier gamble chance (i.e., Pants) and convert them into another piece from the same set using the Skill of Nilfur recipe in Kanai's Cube.

 - Upgrade rare (Hope of Cain recipe in Kanai's Cube) Two-Handed Mighty Weapons to get Blade of the Tribes; this is a build-defining legendary weapon that increases Earthquake damage and provides two additional sources that trigger its effect from War Cry and Threatening Shout.

 - Gamble Boots on a Level 1 Barbarian (either your starting character or an alt) to get Lut Socks.
 This is a crucial piece for Leapquake Barbs, allowing you to triple Leap before the cooldown triggers and enabling your whole rotation from the 4-piece bonus onwards.

 - Gamble Rings on a Level 1 Barbarian (either your starting character or an alt) to get Band of Might, a massive source of damage reduction and a universally useful item for Barbarians.
 It is one of the two legendary Rings available to level 1 Barbarians, making the gamble significantly easier.